loneaaaadil/loneaaaadil/README.md

 - 👋 Hi, I’m @loneaaaadil
-- 👀 I’m interested in ...
+- 👀 I’m interested in ...play with widgets
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning ...Flutter
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on ...dart
 - 📫 How to reach me ...
+-
+-Instagram @lone_aadil_oficial

 <!---
 loneaaaadil/loneaaaadil is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.